jpgordon00/PlayFabUnityUpdater/README.md

 > The Cloudscript Functions return errors in the case of inproper setup (for example not finding a correct version).

 > The client invokes error callbacks and sets (optionally) low timeout intervals for download updates.
-- This updater is efficient in that it only downloads missing files and can support massive amounts of files.
+- This updater is efficient in that it only downloads missing files and can support a massive amounts of smaller files.
-- The entire code is commented.
+- The code heavily is commented.